subsite/git-cheatsheet/README.md

 git rm --cached file/to/ignore git rm -r 'app/*.js' # recursive wildcard, note single quotes
 ```
 The `--cached` flag means "remove from git index only, don't remove from filesystem".

+***HOWEVER***, the file WILL be deleted in another repository if you push-pull this commit there.
+So if you want to keep the file in the other repo, do the `git rm --cached` thing there as well (if too late, first restore the file with `git checkout HEAD^ file/to/ignore`).

 ### Aliases
 Put aliases for useful commands in `~/.gitconfig`